-As a leading Acquia partner, Phase2 helps many of our clients integrate and operationalize Lift.
+As a leading Acquia partner, Phase2 helps many of our clients integrate and operationalize Acquia Personalization.

-Intuitive and powerful, Lift tracks, segments, and automatically serves personalized content to users based on their browsing history, and other relevant information.
+Intuitive and powerful, Acquia Personalization tracks, segments, and automatically serves personalized content to users based on their browsing history, and other relevant information.

 At Phase2, we use component-based design principles to build websites.
 As such, we construct pages and sites from a library of reusable components (or blocks) that can then be configured and arranged by editors.
-Once the blocks are assembled into a page, we then personalize the experience by telling Lift’s Experience Builder tool to target individual blocks, creating (in Lift terminology) a ‘slot’.
+Once the blocks are assembled into a page, we then personalize the experience by telling Acquia Personalization's Experience Builder tool to target individual blocks, creating (in its terminology) a ‘slot’.

 Slots can be defined in one of two ways: